cmontalvo251/Android/ChromeBook/README.md

 2.)
 PBL paper
--Ok so the easiest way is to download the repo github.com/cmontalvo251/LaTeX.git - check -and then just use overleaf on Chrome book - check -Installing texlive basic and then manually adding packages - WIP
+-Ok so the easiest way is to download the repo github.com/cmontalvo251/LaTeX.git - check -and then just use overleaf on Chrome book - check -Installing texlive basic and then manually adding packages - check -Transfer over all PBL labs - check

 3.)
 Blog
 -Easy.
 Just install the Blogger extension under Tools after you log in in chrome. - check